Rhinox-Training/unity-socket.io/readme.md

   I haven't used this package in almost 2 years now, the main protocol will probably work, but I no longer mantain it nor add support for new features.

+# Developer Notice (Rhinox) #

+  We, Rhinox, have changed this repository to support UPM import and updated some API calls.
+  This project may still be deprecated and is not actively maintained by Rhinox, but should work for simple socket.io projects.

 # Overview #